 - Applications for approval of preliminary plats shall be filed with the Jackson County Planning Department in such form and manner as the administrator shall direct.
-The application shall be accompanied by applicable fees as approved by the Board of Commissioners. - 2) Applications for major subdivision- preliminary plat shall contain the information required on the application and application checklist.
+The application shall be accompanied by applicable fees as approved by the Board of Commissioners. - 2) Applications for major subdivision- preliminary plat shall contain the information required on the application and application checklist. - (iii) Staff Review and Action

-1) Jackson County Planning staff shall review the applications and make recommendations to the Planning Board, including the recommendations of other affected agencies of government.
+Jackson County Planning staff shall review the applications and make recommendations to the Planning Board, including the recommendations of other affected agencies of government.
 The Planning Board shall take action as provided in this section.